evg-pol/evg-pol/README.md

 📈 Data Analyst and Applied Econometrician| 🐍 Python Enthusiast | 🤖 Machine Learning Explorer

- I am a specialist in applied econometrics with an interest in Python and machine learning.
+ I am a specialist in applied econometrics with 6+ years of experience and an interest in Python and machine learning.

 ## 📫 Contact Me